polidanilo/SeaStateStabilizer/README.md

 ### Hardware integration notes
 * Isolated servo and logic rails: SG90 servos draw 0.6–0.7 A each (~1.5 A peak combined), which would brown out the ESP32 if shared.
 The PCA9685 green terminal block carries motor power independently from the 3.3 V logic supply.
 * My PCA9685 required an explicit I2C initialization order in `Wire.begin(21, 22)` before `pwm.begin()` and explicit oscillator calibration in `setOscillatorFrequency(27000000)` — undocumented gotchas that cause silent servo failures on most Chinese clones.
-* the MPU6050 arrived to me with unsoldered header pins; after my first try hand-soldering them, I encountered intermittent I2C failures caused by cold joints on the GND and SCL pins, which I quickly diagnosed via direct pad bypass and resolved by re-soldering them more carefully.
+* the MPU6050 came with unsoldered header pins; after my first try hand-soldering them, I encountered intermittent I2C failures caused by cold joints on the GND and SCL pins, which I quickly diagnosed via direct pad bypass and resolved by re-soldering them more carefully.

 ### Bill of materials
 | Component | Part |